-"I hankered after home; I do it even now, once in a great while," the shadowy woman went on; "but I ain't goin' to dwell on that.
-Likely's not, an' then swore right out: "Be goin' to tell you now.
-He came from up, it come easy to put out o' Illinois, where farmin' never suited him, an' where there wasn't a stick o' timber, except along the river-bottoms, an' he always half pinin' for it.
-He knows his business an' soon feil into work, an' we settled down in Minneapolis; that's about as folksy a place as you'll find.
-But you see I wasn't never over strong, an' I'd shook in them bottoms till it's my belief there wasn't an inch inside of me that kept jest the place the Lord had laid out to have it keep.
-Folks said the trouble was your gall ran out into your liver; but I said your liver ran where it was a mind to, an' your stomach into whatever else there was, an' morn'n likely interfered with your lungs an' kept you from having a long breath.
-That's the way it looked to me, even after I got settled in Minneapolis, for mine got shorter an' shorter, an' at last, in spite of me, I was in bed, an' the folks sayin' I shouldn't never see spring.
+an' I'd shook in them bottoms till it's my belief there wasn't an inch inside Through the swamp at last and out of me that kept jest the place the Lord had laid out to have it keep.
+Folks said the trouble was your gall ran out ing figure near the lake.
+Along the stomach into whatever else there was, an' morn'n likely interfered with your lungs an' kept you from having a long breath.
+That's the way it looked to me, even after I got settled in Minne-"My squaw has been brought over to apolis, for mine got shorter an' shorter, white man's fashions," I say half aloud, an' at last, in spite of me, I was in bed, an' the folks sayin' I shouldn't never see spring.
 "Now, the children had died as fast as they come almost.
 There wasn't one left; an' Hiram is set by natur' on what's his own, an' it seemed as if he couldn't stand it to lose me, too.
 We'd been unlucky, too-burned out once an' the bank broke that had our money in it, such as it was-an' he was pretty low; an' when time come to go up to camp he half broke down, an' he said: Malviny, I can't.
 Supposin' you shouldn't be here when I came back.
 I had better go as hand in a mill, an'

 earn less.' "'Hiram,' I said, 'you take me along with you.'
 You never saw a man look more scared, for he thought I was goin' out o' my mind.
-But I hadn't noticed fotks an' ways for nothin,' an' I said: Don't you know jest as well as the next one that the doctors keep sendin' consumptive folks up into the pineries? an' if your camp ain't as good as another, I'd like to know.
-I can't more'n die, anyway; an' I'm sick of bein' tucked up in bed an' an air-tight chokin' me with me, an' I'll scrape you off some.
-Where's your folks?"
+But I hadn't noticed folks an' ways for nothin,' an' I said: Don't you know jest as well as the next one that the doctors keep sendin' consumptive folks up into the pineries? an' if your camp ain't as good as another, I'd like to know.
+I can't more'n die, anyway; an' I'm sick of bein' tucked up in bed an' an air-tight chokin' me day an' night, an' I'm goin' with you.'
+'Malviny, you can't,' he said, 'it's all men.
+There ain't no place.'
+'Then make a place,' says I. 'Tain't fit,' says he.
+'Women don't know anything about a passel of men together.'
+'Then the more reason for findin' out, an'